braheezy/violet/README.md

 ## Contributing

 ## Roadmap
-- Pagination to handle many environments and/or VMs
-- Error handling: If Vagrant fails, show user the error (or provide a way to get to the error without running Vagrant again)
+In somewhat priority order:
+- [ ] Support destroy
-- Reduce magic numbers in sizing
+- [ ] Reduce magic numbers in sizing
+- [ ] Better screen resize support and smarter app sizing in general
-- Bulk operations on VMs, including the entire Environment (e.g. `vagrant up` instead of `vagrant up <machine>`)
+- [ ] Bulk operations on VMs, including the entire Environment (e.g. `vagrant up` instead of `vagrant up <machine>`)
-- Launch SSH sessions in external apps
-- Current layout won't scale:
+- [ ] Current layout won't scale to handle more elements like:
   - More commands
   - Specific provisioners
-- Better screen resize support
+- [ ] Error handling: If Vagrant fails, show user the error (or provide a way to get to the error without running Vagrant again)
+- [ ] File logging
+- [ ] Pagination to handle many environments and/or VMs
+---
+- [ ] Remember user selections
+- [ ] Load VMs and Envs deterministically
+- [ ] Launch SSH sessions in external apps
-- Mouse support
+- [ ] Mouse support
+- [ ] Configuration w/ cobra for Env Vars, CLI, and config file:
-- File logging
+  - Theme
-- Config file?
+  - Log control

 ## Inspiration
 My interest in TUI applications is growing and I wanted something more complicated and useful (than a [game](https://github.com/braheezy/hangman)) to build.
 And I got to a learn lots of Go!